EmmanuelOyemike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints Hello, World to standard output
+prints "hello, world" to the standard output